-* TheMerch: While a ton of Hamtaro merchandise has been sold in the West during the early 2000's.
-Hamtaro has tons more in Japan, there is even a Hamtaro themed ride in an amusement park in Japan!
+* TheMerch: While a ton of Hamtaro merchandise was sold in the West during the early 2000s, Hamtaro has tons more in Japan, and there are even Hamtaro themed rides in the Fuji-Q Highland amusement park in Japan!

 * PlayingAgainstType: You know the awesome Creator/ScottMcNeil?
 Try to imagine him as a shy teacher who has a crippling fear of chickens.
 Yeah, he's Mr. Yoshi in the show.

 * ScrewedByTheNetwork: The second opening theme song only aired a few times (counting reruns) in the US, by accident.
-Yeah, Cartoon Network hates it for some reason.
+Yeah, Cartoon Network hated it for some reason.

 ** Additionally, the second season was aired once-a-day every weekday, effectively burning out all but the show's most loyal fans.
 Afterwards, they didn't air it in repeats.

 * UnintentionalPeriodPiece: The plot of one episode involved a Floppy Disk.